ChalkyTea/CS441/README.md

-# CS441
-CS441 Network Security Project - Python Network Emulator
+# CS441 Project - Network Emulator

 # Getting Started
 > While connecting the nodes and routers interfaces, please wait for a few seconds for the connection to be done before proceeding to connect another node.